ros-controls/ros2_control_demos/README.md

     This is a simple simulation that mimics joint command to their states.
     This is useful to test *ros2_control* integration and controllers without physical hardware.

+**NOTE:** This example also shows how launch files are usually reused when working with `ros2_control`.
+The `rrbot.launch.py` is used as a configurable base-file of a robot and `rrbot_system_position_only.launch.py` shows how this file can be used for a specific scenario.

 ### Example 2: "Industrial Robots with only one interface" (Gazebo simulation)